tigrisdata/tigris-os-docs/docs/concepts/authnz/index.md

 | IAM:ListUserPolicies               | ✅    | ❌     | ❌       |
 | IAM:AttachUserPolicy               | ✅    | ❌     | ❌       |

-Note:
+The bucket owner is allowed to perform all the operations on their own bucket.

-- In addition to S3, Tigris offers specific custom APIs.
-Tigris will seamlessly incorporate newly added methods into appropriate roles without causing disruptions.
+### IAM Policies

-- In addition to above, bucket owner is allowed to perform all the operations on their own bucket.
+In addition to the role, Admin users can also further customize the access by crafting IAM policies.

-In addition to the role, Admin users can also further customize the access by crafting IAM policy.
+IAM policies are used to define the access level of the user.
+The user can be a human user or an access key.

 Here is an example of the IAM policy